Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Introduction

-Furthermore, to restore the passivity property of the system, a passivity-based control design is considered.
+Based on this theoretical result, a passivity-based control design is considered to restore the passivity property of a nonautonomous with set-valued RHS underactuated mechanical system.
 First, stabilization to a domain of zero velocities is obtained, recovering the passivity property by properly designing the underactuated control input.
-Then, a tracking result over constant references is obtained by augmenting the system with integral action.
-Finally, dynamics in the actuation are considered and the control is designed to preserve the tracking results.
+Then, a regulation result over constant references is obtained by augmenting the system with integral action.
+Finally, the actuator dynamics is considered and the control is designed to preserve the regulation result.
 The designed underactuated control is implemented in an earthquake prevention scenario of a seismic fault.
 This is an important and challenging example of a frictional underactuated system, where the designed control has to be able to dissipate the stored energy slowly, controlling the fast dynamics of an earthquake through a slow diffusion process.
-Simulations are presented to show how the passivity-based control is able to follow a slow reference instead of dissipating abruptly the stored energy, avoiding an earthquake-like behaviour.
+Simulations are presented to show how the passivity-based control is able to follow a slow reference dissipating slowly the stored energy, avoiding in this manner, an earthquake-like behaviour.

 The outline of this work is as follows.
 The notation and useful definitions and existing theorems are presented in Section \ref{sec:Pre}.
 The passivity extension for the negative feedback connection between two nonautonomous discontinuous systems, the main theorem of this paper, is presented in Section \ref{sec:theorem}.
 The frictional underactuated mechanical system description, the link between passivity and the considered friction law and the control objectives are given in Section \ref{sec:Problem}.
 The structured design of the passivity-based control is detailed in Section \ref{sec:Control}.
 The presentation of the fault model and the numerical simulations are shown in Section \ref{sec:SimExp}.
 Finally, some concluding remarks are discussed in Section \ref{sec:Conclusions}.